 Tomato Plant Varieties

-These links below are all to sets of young live tomato plants that you can order.
+These links below are all to sets of young live tomato plants that you can order from Amazon.
 These are not seeds.

 Brandywine – Indeterminate – Cold Hardy – Fruit Size 1-2 lbs – 80-90 Days to Harvest